I-N-T-E-R-L-U-D-E (2024)

 Combining memories and excerpts from that day in the hospital with insights gleaned from recent mental health research, I constructed narratives from my incomplete brushstrokes.
 Some of these are challenging to read, others less so.

 The title I-N-T-E-R-L-U-D-E hopefully carries a positive undertone, symbolising a return to life’s rhythm after adversity.
-Whilst memories may linger in the spaces, these pieces can be deciphered when the viewer accepts the absence and reconnects.
+Whilst memories may linger in the spaces, these pieces might be deciphered if the viewer accepts the absence and reconnects.

 I-N-T-E-R-L-U-D-E #7 displayed at the Studio KIND Summer Open, Sept 2024.